sharwick/UICCS594_Topic9/readme.txt

 - The input data has a 3 integer header, which I removed to construct my dataset of floats.
 - For task 2, I set alpha = .05 for all points and use Back-to-Front Compositing.
+- Task 2 outputs image.ppm using the ppm format recommended in the assignment.